lplums/cse15l-lab-reports/LabReport3.md

 4
 ```

-We can also use `-c` on the current directory by adding `ls|` in the front and it will search for the pattern in the name of files and subdirectories in the current directory.
-For example, the current directory `written_2` holds two subdirectories, `non-fiction` and `travel_guides`.
+We can also use `-c` on the current directory by adding `ls|` in the front.
+It will search for the pattern in the name of the files and subdirectories in the current directory.
+For example, this current directory `written_2` holds two subdirectories, `non-fiction` and `travel_guides`.
 ```
 $ ls| grep -c travel
 1